 Janu marma is located at the meeting point of the leg and thigh in the knee joint.
 The measurement of Janu marma is 5.28 cm (3 angula).
 It is considered a sandhi marma.
 It comes under the vaikalyakara marma category two which means the injury to this marma point causes all symptomology and consequences leading to loss of muscle power, restricted movement, limping of the lower extremity and deformity (Khanjata).3

 Janu marma controls lubrication of the joints (sleshmaka kapha).
-The marma of the right knee controls the liver and Pitta is responsible for color of the blood and bile (Ranjaka Pitta) and the left knee marma controls the spleen, pancreas and water metabolism (Udakavaha srotas).
+The marma of the right knee controls the liver and Pitta is responsible for the color of the blood and bile (Ranjaka Pitta) and the left knee marma controls the spleen, pancreas, and water metabolism (Udakavaha srotas).

 In sciatica, thermal cautery (Agni-karma) is done by selecting an appropriate point 7.4 cm (four anguli) proximal or distal to the marma and applying a heated metal rod to that point.

 For improving spleen function, massage the marma on the left knee with Bhringamalakadi oil or plain sesame oil.
-Kapha-removing aromatic oils like ginger, lemon or cardamom are preferred here for massage.
+Kapha-removing aromatic oils like ginger, lemon, or cardamom are preferred here for a massage.
 Saffron or turmeric oils can be used for either the liver or spleen.